 For your loved one to get the help they need, they must accept they need treatment for their addiction.
 If you find they are resistant to accepting this, we can help.
 We can provide you with tools, language, and resources so you can express your concern with both clarity and encouragement.
 If you fear that won’t work, we can also provide access to professionally trained interventionists to help you.

-There is no one fixed cost for treatment.
+There is no one fixed cost for recovery.
 Every person we help comes to us with unique needs.
-That is why we tailor our treatment to their needs.
+That is why we tailor our services to their needs.
 However we understand cost is a concern.
 To help you get the answers you need for your situation we have an admissions team on staff who can help you with financing options.
 We’ll work with you to ensure we can provide the treatment needed without breaking the bank.
 We want to help you, not empty your wallet.
 Contact us to learn how.

 When a guest enters the Any Length Retreat family, we introduce them to the fundamentals of the 12-steps.
 As they grow throughout their time in treatment, they will continue to learn more about 12 step facilitation and its importance to sustainable recovery.
 We believe in tapping into the restorative power of the 12 steps and the ongoing support of meetings and the fellowship they provide.
 We recognize the 12-step program has helped people get and stay sober for 100 years.
 In addition to the 12 steps, we practice individualized personal recovery that is tailored to each person’s situation, where we address healing the whole individual through our Embrace Wellness Program.